mcuadros/ofelia/README.md

       ofelia.job-exec.datecron.command: "uname -a"
 ```

-### Logging
-**Ofelia** comes with three different logging drivers that can be configured in the `[global]` section:
-- `mail` to send mails
-- `save` to save structured execution reports to a directory
-- `slack` to send messages via a slack webhook

-#### Options
-- `smtp-host` - address of the SMTP server.
-- `smtp-port` - port number of the SMTP server.
-- `smtp-user` - user name used to connect to the SMTP server.
-- `smtp-password` - password used to connect to the SMTP server.
-- `email-to` - mail address of the receiver of the mail.
-- `email-from` - mail address of the sender of the mail.
-- `mail-only-on-error` - only send a mail if the execution was not successful.

-- `save-folder` - directory in which the reports shall be written.
-- `save-only-on-error` - only save a report if the execution was not successful.

-- `slack-webhook` - URL of the slack webhook.
-- `slack-only-on-error` - only send a slack message if the execution was not successful.

 ### Overlap

 **Ofelia** can prevent that a job is run twice in parallel (e.g. if the first execution didn't complete before a second execution was scheduled.
 If a job has the option `no-overlap` set, it will not be run concurrently.

 ## Installation